 But all this abundance goes hand in hand with a decline in morality and religion that undermines the foundations of society.
 The people have lost the instructions given by God and religion has degenerated into a meaningless, hollow form.
 Amos appears in the midst of this decline and raises his voice.

 He is a man of the countryside.
 This enables him to make regular use of examples from nature and rural life.
-Because of his outdoor life he has also remained free from the influence of life in the city with all its luxury and proud display.
+Because of his outdoor life he has also remained free from the influence of life in the city with all its luxury and proud displays.
 Because of this he is now able to see more clearly the corruption of city life than the wealthy ones who live within the city walls.
 The latter are completely seized by their heartless greed and see no evil in anything.

 Amos in the New Testament